thisisrow/ResumeRanker/RecruitmentApp/Readme.md

 2. Apply for a Job

    - Select a job and submit an application.
-   - Upload a resume (stored in cloudinary Storage).
+   - Upload a resume .

 3. Resume Processing
-   - Extracted text from resume is stored in cloudinary.
+   - Extracted text from resume and store in job seeker decription.
-   - Processed using Google Gemini API for ranking.

 ---